alexandrevicenzi/Flex/README.md

 STATUSCAKE = { 'trackid': 'your-id', 'days': 7 }
 ```

+If you want a full working example take a look [here](https://github.com/alexandrevicenzi/blog/blob/master/pelicanconf.py).

 ### How main menu works?

 If `MAIN_MENU = True`, the order is: Home, `MENUITEMS`, Atom and RSS if available.